Villas in Sicily I Apartments in Sicily

 Where to stay?

-You will be spoilt for choice in Sicily.
-The island boasts some of the loveliest villas in Italy, all renovated to a high standard with swimming pools.
+You will be spoilt for choice for villas in Sicily.
+The island boasts some of the most desirable villas with private pools in all of Italy, all renovated to a high standard.
 It is also possible to find renovated farmhouses for those looking for a more rustic stay.
-If you are a culture vulture and want to be in the heart of it, why not try a lovely centrally located apartment, where you can literally be steps away from a piazza.
+If you are a culture vulture and want to be in the heart of it, why not try browse some of our apartments in Sicily, centrally located where you can literally be steps away from a piazza.

 What to eat?